brenolf/python-to-c/README.md

 ### Development

 This project was made for a compiler design course.
-Therefore, there should not be any reason to maintain this project other than for academic purposes.
+Therefore, there is no reason to maintain this project other than for academic purposes.

 ### Keywords